 In order for water to be safe to drink, a treatment plant must filter the particles, disinfect the water to kill microorganisms, and remove any minerals or other chemicals that meet EPA (Environmental Protection Agency) standards.

 If you are concerned about exposing your family to certain pollutants, there are many ways you can purify tap water in your home.

 Here are some ways you can easily filter tap water.
 Faucets and water filters: These filter systems are the most convenient way to clean water from the faucet.
 You can easily filter many additives like chlorine.

 Jugs with water filters are very popular and allow you to store purified water in the fridge and ready to drink.

-Reverse Osmosis and Distillation: To filter other chemicals or minerals, mainly lead and fluoride, you need a slightly more advanced filtration system.
 The most popular method is to install a reverse osmosis system in your house that cleans the water before leaving the faucet.

 What Is In Bottled Water?